Correcting the timing difference between cylinders on the /2 BMW motorcycle twin.

 In recent years the magneto coils are failing.
-A variety of rewound coils can be purchased.
-One or more places are rewinding coils, so you must send yours in.
 Some of the new and rewound coils are also failing.
 A new modern system can replace the original system.
-You may elect to go another direction and install a battery/coil back up system.

 BMW Repair manual /2 ignition timing contradiction.

-The subject has come up about where the timing curve should end on the /2 models.
-Specifically, at what rpm should the “F” mark finish it’s advance.
-Few of the /2 had a tachometer so it was kind of hard to have a number.
+The subject has come up about what rpm the timing curve should end on the /2 models.
+Specifically, should the “F” mark finish its advance and stay in one place with increasing rpm?
+Few of the /2 had a tachometer, so it was kind of hard to have a number.
 The bikes performed well with that timing curve.
 We had no ping with the fuel available at that time.
 Pinging from poor fuel was corrected by thicker base gaskets.
-This was usually found only in third world countries.
-Pierre Michaud, of Canada, quoted a 1966 workshop manual with the figure of full advance reached at 5800.
+This was usually found only in third-world countries.
+Pierre Michaud of Canada quoted a 1966 workshop manual with the figure of full advance reached at 5800.
 Here is the story.

-These are photos of the workshop manuals of two different years.
+These are photos of the workshop manuals from two different years.
 I only have these two years left.
-Plainly, they are in contradiction or some change was made.
+They are in contradiction, or some factory change was made.
 A check of service bulletins may show something.
-If any change of this magnitude occurred I would remember it well.
+If any change of this magnitude occurred, I would remember it well.
 We would have had to alter our timing specs and watch for it on each individual bike.
 No such thing occurred.
-Since the bikes do reach full advance mid-range I suspect that the 1963 and later specs are in error.
-This surely wouldn’t be the first time that BMW specs have been found to be in error.
+Since the bikes do reach full advance mid-range (3K to 4K rpm), I suspect that the 1963 and later specs are in error.
+This wouldn’t be the first time that BMW specs are in error.

-Would the bikes benefit with the later full advance?
+Would the bikes benefit from a later full advance?
 I have no experience with that.
 It works just fine as is.
-It is reported that an electronic ignition system for the magneto, made by Mz-B, uses the later figure.
-Are they aware of this or just going by the newer workshop manual?
+An electronic ignition system for the magneto, made by Mz-B, is reported using the later figure.
+Are they aware of this, or just going by the newer workshop manual?

-I posted an email to the Yahoo slash 2 list and one of the respondents stated that I should include it on my site, so here it is.
+I posted an email to the Yahoo slash 2 lists, and one of the respondents stated that I should include it on my site, so here it is.
+I agree.

-That engine would be screaming with no cooling in my enclosed shop.
-We just didn’t do that.
-We would take it up just past mid-range to see that the F stayed in one place, but that is all.
-All of the tune up can be done so quickly that a fan isn’t needed.
+That engine would be screaming at that rpm.
+We didn’t do that.
+We would take it up just past mid-range to see that the “F” stayed in one place, but that is all.
+All of the tune-ups can be done so quickly that a fan isn’t needed.

-In my opinion, the main reason for changing the advance limit spring is because the old one is broken.
-The new ones didn’t break during my time.
-I never found a source for them.
-That was about late 1968 when I first saw them, not back in 64.
-The old spring had almost no flex to it.
-The newer one had considerably more flex and probably would change the curve somewhat.
-I didn’t care about that part as it mattered none to me.
-I just tuned them.
-Often, when the old spring broke the timing went too far advanced and the engine would over heat and seize and/or hole a piston.
-That was fairly common (especially on the R60) and so I watched for a broken spring carefully.
-I even made up a few parts that weren’t springs, but just metal stops and they didn’t break.
-I saw no problems result from using them.
-I hated to throw away a perfectly good advance, just because of a broken spring.
+When the old spring broke, the timing often went too far advanced, and the engine would overheat and seize and hole a piston.
+That was fairly common (especially on the R60), so I carefully watched for a broken spring.
+I even made up a few parts that were just metal stops, and they didn’t break.
+I saw no problems resulting from using them.
+I hated to throw away a perfectly good advance just because of a broken spring.
 I kept the old ones and by 1970, had several dozen in a box.
 Many had broken springs.
-The ones with worn out fly weight pivots got robbed of the spring and I installed on another advance.